Read This First

 Prompt 1: The primitives in epistemic assessments appears to be the nodes of individual inductive assessments that form an interdependent web that constitute one’s epistemology.
 Comment on this based on the additional commentary below

-The central claim is this: These “inductive assessments” need not be explicit.
+In plain terms: These “inductive assessments” need not be explicit.

 Inductive Assessments as Primitives